aryanh289/PizzaWebsite/README.md

-# PizzaWebsite is a fantastic react based restaurant frontend
+# PizzaWebsite is a fantastic react based restaurant frontend created using styled-components only

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)